 Anyone of any age who has symptoms of coronavirus (COVID-19) can get a free test using the Government’s national testing portal (opens in a new window).
 You should only get this test if you have coronavirus symptoms or have been asked to get tested by a doctor or a public health professional or by your local council.

 What are the tests for coronavirus?

-The testing programme across Lancashire and South Cumbria, and across the UK as a whole, now consists of two different types of test – the viral detection test (of which there are now a range of different tests), and the antibody test.
+The testing programme across Lancashire and South Cumbria, and across the UK, now consists of two different types of test – the viral detection test (of which there are now a range of different tests), and the antibody test.

 The most widely available viral detection test, which tells you whether you currently have coronavirus or not, is the Polymerase Chain Reaction (PCR) swab test, used at most test sites and in home-test kits.
 The PCR/swab test requires two separate viral swabs, a nose swab and a throat swab.
 Anyone who has coronavirus symptoms can ask for a test.
 If the test is to be successful you need to get it done in the first 8 days of having symptoms.
 Do not wait – you should ask for the test as soon as you have symptoms (opens in a new window).
 From 12 April 2021 anyone who has been in contact with someone who has tested positive can now get a PCR test during their 10-day isolation period, whether or not they have symptoms.
 It is also possible to get a PCR test if you don’t have symptoms, but you've been asked to get a test by a local council or contact tracers, or by a GP or other health professional, or if you're getting a confirmatory PCR test.